 All permanent limits are approved by the Board prior to implementation.
 Exceptions are escalated to the Board / Board's delegated committees.
 Additional limits are placed on specific instruments and position concentrations where appropriate.
 Sensitivity measures are used in addition to VaR as risk management tools.
-For example, interest rate sensitivity which influence profit rate is measured in terms of exposure to a one basis point increase in yields, whereas foreign exchange is measured in terms of the underlying values or amounts involved.
-Option risks are controlled through revaluation limits on underlying price and volatility shifts, limits on volatility risk and other variables that determine the options' value.
+For example, interest rate sensitivity which influence profit rate is measured in terms of exposure to a one basis point increase in yields.